schnogz/minnesota-twitter-stream/README.md

 Overview
 ========
 Streams and plots on a map Minnesota area tweets in real time.
 Built using Twitter API, Google Maps API, Node, Angular, Express and Socket.io.
-View the application [here](https://minnesota-twitter-stream.herokuapp.com/)

 Future Enhancements
 ========